zsoltk/paperwork/README.md

 ### Contributing

 Contributions are welcome!
 Got a question, found a bug, have a new feature idea?
-Submit an issue with the appropriate label.
+Submit an issue.

 ### License